nasa/progpy/docs/_sources/prog_algs_guide.rst.txt

 Time of Event is also stored as an object of type :class:`prog_algs.uncertain_data.UncertainData`, so the analysis functions described in :ref:`State Estimation` are also available for a ToE estimate.
 See :ref:`State Estimation` or :class:`prog_algs.uncertain_data.UncertainData` documentation for details.

-In additional to these standard UncertainData metrics, Probability of Success (PoS) is an important metric for prognostics.
+In addition to these standard UncertainData metrics, Probability of Success (PoS) is an important metric for prognostics.
 Probability of Success is the probability that a event will not occur before a defined time.
 For example, in aeronautics, PoS might be the probability that no failure will occur before end of mission.

 Below is an example calculating probability of success: